-Founded in 2022, the service combines natural language processing with semantic search capabilities to provide accurate document analysis.
-Users can upload their documents and interact with them through simple questions, receiving answers with precise citations from the source material.
+The service combines natural language processing with semantic search to provide document analysis.
+Users upload their documents and interact with them through questions, receiving answers with citations from the source material.
+The platform supports unlimited file uploads and questions.

-The platform supports various document types and includes features like OCR for scanning physical documents, team collaboration tools, and built-in security measures.
-It's particularly useful for researchers, legal professionals, and anyone who needs to extract specific information from lengthy documents quickly.
+The platform supports PDFs and Word documents, and includes features like OCR for scanning physical documents, team collaboration tools, and document comparison.
+It's built for researchers, legal professionals, business executives, and anyone who needs to extract specific information from lengthy documents.

-While the free tier allows processing of up to 60 pages monthly, paid plans start at $14.99 per month for increased capacity.
+The free tier processes up to 60 pages monthly with up to 10 answers.
+Paid plans start at $1.99 per month for students and $9.99 per month for the Expert plan with increased capacity.
 The service maintains document security through encryption and role-based access controls, making it suitable for handling sensitive information in professional settings.

 Humata is specifically designed for document analysis, while ChatGPT is a general-purpose AI chatbot.
-When you upload documents to Humata, it can answer detailed questions about those specific files, provide citations to exact sections, and help you analyze large PDFs quickly.
-ChatGPT can't directly analyze your uploaded documents.
+When you upload documents to Humata, it can answer detailed questions about those specific files, provide citations to exact sections, and help you analyze large PDFs.
+ChatGPT can't directly analyze your uploaded documents in the same way.
 Think of Humata as having a research assistant who's read all your files thoroughly, while ChatGPT is more like having a knowledgeable conversation partner working from general knowledge.

-How many documents can I upload at once?You can upload multiple documents to Humata in a single session.
-The limit isn't based on the number of files but rather the total page count, which varies by subscription plan.
+How many documents can I upload at once?You can upload unlimited documents to Humata and ask unlimited questions.
+The limit isn't based on the number of files or questions but rather the total page count, which varies by subscription plan.
 Each plan has a monthly page allowance - from 60 pages on the free plan up to 5,000 pages on team plans.
 You can combine these pages across as many separate documents as you need, making it flexible for different work styles and research needs.

 Does Humata keep my documents secure?Yes, Humata takes security seriously.
 Your uploaded documents are protected with 256-bit SHA encryption when stored on their servers.
 The platform also uses role-based access controls, so only authorized team members can view sensitive files.
 Humata doesn't use your documents to train their AI models, which means your confidential information stays private.
 For businesses handling sensitive information, these security features make Humata a safer option than some alternatives.

 Can Humata handle scanned PDFs or images?Humata can process scanned PDFs and images containing text using its OCR (Optical Character Recognition) technology, but with some limitations.
 The OCR works best on clearly scanned documents with good image quality.
 Handwritten notes, blurry scans, or complex layouts might cause problems.
 Some users report mixed results with the OCR features, so for best performance, digitally created PDFs are recommended.
-OCR functionality is also limited to certain subscription tiers.
+OCR functionality is only available on the Team plan and above.

 What happens if I exceed my monthly page limit?If you reach your monthly page limit, Humata offers pay-as-you-go options to continue working without upgrading your entire plan.
 Additional pages cost between $0.01-$0.02 each, depending on your subscription level.
 This flexibility helps if you occasionally need to process more documents without committing to a higher tier.
 Your account dashboard shows your current usage, so you can track how close you are to your limit and plan accordingly.